 Denali is so high that it creates its own weather, a phenomenon that can often result in partial or fully obstructed views.
 About 30 percent of visitors see Denali.

 That said, there are several ways to increase your chances of seeing Denali.
-You can take a full-day bus tour into Denali National Park, stay in a backcountry lodge deep within the park, and even travel into the Alaska Range on a flightseeing trip.
+You can take a bus tour into Denali National Park, stay in a backcountry lodge, and even travel into the Alaska Range on a flightseeing trip.
 For more details about these options, plus the best places to see Denali from Talkeetna and Anchorage, check out this Denali viewing article.

 The tours into Denali National Park take place on modified school buses.